linode/docs/docs/guides/databases/redis/getting-started-redis/index.md

 ## How to Manage Redis Databases

-Once you are connected to the Redis server, you can start working with the databases and keys there.
-The following sections explain some of the most useful actions and command you can use for managing your Redis databases.
+Once you are connected to the Redis server, you can start working with the databases and keys that are stored.
+The following sections explain some of the most useful actions and commands you can use for managing your Redis databases.

 ### Create a Redis Database

-Redis does not have database creation as such.
+Redis does not have *database creation* in the same way you might see with SQL databases, like MySQL.
 By default, Redis creates 16 databases, indexed 0–15.
 You can see how to select between those databases in the next section.

 You can alter the number of databases via the Redis configuration file.
-Here is what the default configuration looks like:
+The example below demonstrates what the default configuration looks like:

 {{< file "/etc/redis/redis.conf" >}}
 # [...]